HEALTH INSURANCE COVERAGE AFTER EMPLOYMENT ENDS

 How long does COBRA last?

 You, your spouse and dependent children are entitled to 18 months of continuous coverage if the qualifying event is termination of employment.
-(36 Months in the case of retirement).

 What is the current cost?